David Farragut: Early life

-James Glasgow Farragut was born in 1801 to George Farragut (born Jordi Farragut Mesquida, 1755–1817), a Spanish Balearic merchant captain from the Mediterranean island of Menorca, and his wife Elizabeth (née Shine, 1765–1808), of North Carolina Scotch-Irish American descent, at Lowe's Ferry on the Holston River in Tennessee.
+James Glasgow Farragut was born in 1801 to George Farragut (born Jorge Farragut Mesquida, 1755–1817), a Spanish Balearic merchant captain from the Mediterranean island of Menorca, and his wife Elizabeth (née Shine, 1765–1808), of North Carolina Scotch-Irish American descent, at Lowe's Ferry on the Holston River in Tennessee.
 It was a few miles southeast of Campbell's Station, near Knoxville.

 After serving in the Spanish merchant marine, George Farragut immigrated to North America in 1776 and served as a naval officer during the American Revolutionary War.
 He was first with the South Carolina Navy, then with the Continental Navy.
 George and Elizabeth moved west to Tennessee after his service in the Revolution, where he operated Lowe's Ferry and served as a cavalry officer in the Tennessee militia.

 In 1805, George accepted a position at the U.S. port of New Orleans.
-He traveled there first and his family followed in a 1700 mi flatboat guided by hired rivermen.
+He traveled there first and his family followed in a 1700 mi flatboat journey guided by hired rivermen.
 It was four-year-old James's first voyage.
 The family was still living in New Orleans when Elizabeth died of yellow fever.
 George Farragut made plans to place the young children with friends and family who could better care for them.

 In 1808, after his mother's death, James agreed to live with United States Navy officer David Porter, whose father had served with George Farragut during the Revolution.
 In 1812, he adopted the name "David" in honor of his foster father, with whom he went to sea late in 1810.
 David Farragut grew up in a naval family, with foster brothers David Dixon Porter, a future Civil War admiral, and William D. Porter, who became a Commodore.